larsiusprime/boardgames/dragon_pants/README.md

  | --------  | :---: | :---: | :---: | :---: | :---: | :------: |
  | # in deck |   16  |     4 |     2 |     4 |     3 |   -20    |

+ *Advanced Note: If you're not playing the standard game, you should note that the (negative) sum of the Deck of Destiny must not be greater (ie, less negative) than the time goal.
+IE, if your time goal is -15, but the Deck of Destiny sums to only -10, it's not guaranteed that the game will end even when all cards have been drawn.
+But if the Deck of Destiny sums to -16, that's fine.*

 3. Set up the "Deck of Power"